 Dmitry joined Watsi on April 7th, 2014.
-Seven years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dmitry's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.
+Eight years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dmitry's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.

 Dmitry has funded healthcare for 91 patients in 12 countries.